spring-media/adsolutions-implementationReference/publisher-display-reference.md

 ## QA and Testing

+### Please don't try to test ads on Localhost.
+Ads will be not delivered on localhost.

 ### Anti - Blacklisting Chrome Plugin
 Appnexus blocks clients or ip-address that make too many ad requests on a determined placement or in a too short time interval.
 For it is strongly recommended that before you start testing, to change the browser headers.